erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 .. image:: {static}/images/ModuleNotFoundError-no-module-named-formatter.png
   :alt: formatter module missing in Python WSGI app

 This error showed up in my app's WSGI error logs.
-Initially, I researched attempted to install the `formatter module <https://pypi.org/project/formatter/>`__.
+Initially, I researched and attempted to install the `formatter module <https://pypi.org/project/formatter/>`__.
 I believe this was caused by attempting to run Python code compiled to a .w2p fileon Python 3.11 on a Python 3.10 interpreter.
 However, I didn't know how to solve it until after I saw the next error.